Carbon-fiber reinforced polymer: Properties

-Manufacture
+Manufacturing

-The primary element of CFRP is a carbon filament; this is produced from a precursor polymer such as polyacrylonitrile (PAN), rayon, or petroleum pitch.
+The primary element of CFRPs is a carbon filament; this is produced from a precursor polymer such as polyacrylonitrile (PAN), rayon, or petroleum pitch.
 For synthetic polymers such as PAN or rayon, the precursor is first spun into filament yarns, using chemical and mechanical processes to initially align the polymer chains in a way to enhance the final physical properties of the completed carbon fiber.
 Precursor compositions and mechanical processes used during spinning filament yarns may vary among manufacturers.
 After drawing or spinning, the polymer filament yarns are then heated to drive off non-carbon atoms (carbonization), producing the final carbon fiber.
-The carbon fibers filament yarns may be further treated to improve handling qualities, then wound on to bobbins.
+The carbon fibers filament yarns may be further treated to improve handling qualities, then wound onto bobbins.
 From these fibers, a unidirectional sheet is created.
 These sheets are layered onto each other in a quasi-isotropic layup, e.g. 0°, +60°, or −60° relative to each other.

 From the elementary fiber, a bidirectional woven sheet can be created, i.e. a twill with a 2/2 weave.
 The process by which most CFRPs are made varies, depending on the piece being created, the finish (outside gloss) required, and how many of the piece will be produced.
 In addition, the choice of matrix can have a profound effect on the properties of the finished composite.

 Many CFRP parts are created with a single layer of carbon fabric that is backed with fiberglass.
 A tool called a chopper gun is used to quickly create these composite parts.
 Once a thin shell is created out of carbon fiber, the chopper gun cuts rolls of fiberglass into short lengths and sprays resin at the same time, so that the fiberglass and resin are mixed on the spot.
 The resin is either external mix, wherein the hardener and resin are sprayed separately, or internal mixed, which requires cleaning after every use.

 Manufacturing methods may include the following:

 Molding

 One method of producing CFRP parts is by layering sheets of carbon fiber cloth into a mold in the shape of the final product.
 The alignment and weave of the cloth fibers is chosen to optimize the strength and stiffness properties of the resulting material.
 The mold is then filled with epoxy and is heated or air-cured.
 The resulting part is very corrosion-resistant, stiff, and strong for its weight.
-Parts used in less critical areas are manufactured by draping cloth over a mold, with epoxy either preimpregnated into the fibers (also known as pre-preg) or "painted" over it.
+Parts used in less critical areas are manufactured by draping cloth over a mold, with epoxy either pre-impregnated into the fibers (also known as pre-preg) or "painted" over it.
 High-performance parts using single molds are often vacuum-bagged and/or autoclave-cured, because even small air bubbles in the material will reduce strength.
 An alternative to the autoclave method is to use internal pressure via inflatable air bladders or EPS foam inside the non-cured laid-up carbon fiber.